May Sunrise from island by Claire Lewis

 The panel:

-A reception with food and drinks will be held before the panel discussion.
-We invite you to stay afterward for a final drink and the chance to meet the panel and team.
+Included with your ticket is a reception with food and drinks before the panel discussion, we invite you to select your pasty as you check-out.
+After the discussion, we'd love you to join us for a final drink and the chance to meet the panel and team.

 Booking